hirak99/steam_deck_encryption/README.md

 - If you continue without entering the password -
   - Your device will still be usable; you can still log in to Steam, open KDE etc.
   - But everything you do will not be encrypted, and your data may be accessible by anyone who gets hold of your Deck.
-  - Your encrypted files will be present, but will be near impossible to open (assuming you chose a strong password).
 - If you forget your password -
   - Your encrypted data will not be recoverable.
   - You can choose to delete the encrypted container and free up space.
-This essentially will make it identical to a device without encryption.

 ## Prior Work

 This project is very similar to the one here - https://github.com/Ethorbit/SteamDeck-SteamOS-Guides/tree/main/Encrypting-With-LUKS

-I am indebted to someone trying a similar approach before.
-I think there are certain aspects that inspired me, and showed that I am going in the right directions.
+I am indebted to the owner trying a similar approach before.
+I think there are certain aspects that inspired me, and showed that I am going in the right direction.

 I recommend going there to watch the video, because the video is very much representative of how this will end up.
-There are differences in the setup process however, and this workflow should be (a) possible to do without having to repartition and (b) more compatible with all future Steam updates.
+There are differences in the setup process however.
+This workflow should be (a) possible to do without having to repartition and (b) more compatible with all future Steam updates.

 ## Features